MARS-Group-HAW/MARS-Group-HAW.github.io/src/pages/student.md

 Together with colleagues from the USA, we are researching how so-called artificial societies or synthetic populations can be generated efficiently and validated:
 [Clemen, T., Tolk, A., Clemen, U. A., Glake, D., & Günther, G. (2024).
 Creating artificial societies for policy decision support: a research agenda and call to action.
 SIMULATION.](https://doi.org/10.1177/00375497241295765)
 What role can LLMs play here?
 How authentic are the generated, individual parameters for human agents?
 Could the LLMs be fine-tuned with demographic data?

+#### Subject area 6.
+(Bachelor)
+[General Transit Feed Specification (GTFS)](https://gtfs.org/) is an open standard for passenger information in public transportation.
+It allows a relatively comfortable parameterization of simulation models and the integration of real-time data.
+Within the scope of this bachelor thesis, GTFS is to be comprehensively integrated into SmartOpenHamburg.
+It will also be tested whether this can simplify the creation of simulation scenarios for other cities worldwide.

+#### Topic area 7.
+(Bachelor)
+Graphical data, e.g. from OpenStreetMaps, is an important basis for the SmartOpenHamburg scenarios.
+Unfortunately, the quality of the data varies greatly, which often leads to problems in the models.
+A classic problem are so-called islands, i.e. there are no connecting edges within the graphs.
+The aim of this bachelor thesis is to systematically evaluate this problem and develop possible solutions.